 National Prom Day

-The History Of National Prom Day
+The History of National Prom Day

 National Prom Day is a holiday that was first introduced to the general public in March 2016.
 It was started with a press release from PromGirl LLC, a retailer that sells special occasion fashion.
-This company sells not only prom dresses, but also sell other types of specialty clothing for special events.
+This company sells not only prom dresses but also other types of specialty clothing for special events.

-The History Of Proms
+The History of Proms

 Interesting Facts About Proms